okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Click **Run test** next to the **JIT provisioning (w/ IdP flow)** test case.

     The OIN Submission Tester executes the following steps for the JIT provisioning test case:
-    1. Creates a new user in Okta and assigns them to the test app instance.
+    1. Creates a user in Okta and assigns them to the test app instance.
     {style="list-style-type:lower-alpha"}
     1. Open an incognito browser window to sign in to Okta.
     1. Sign in to Okta as the new test user.